-Today Ron Matus joins the show who is the director of policy and public affairs at Step Up for Students in Florida.
-Denisha Merriweather also joins the show who is the director of public relations and content marketing for the American Federation for Children, and the founder of Black Minds Matter.
-They are the co-authors of a new report titled, Controlling the Narrative, Parental Choice, Black Empowerment and Lessons From Florida.
+Ron Matus, director of policy and public affairs at Step Up for Students in Florida, and Denisha Merriweather, director of public relations and content marketing for the American Federation for Children, and the founder of Black Minds Matter, joins the show.
+Matus and Merriweather are the co-authors of a new report titled, Controlling the Narrative, Parental Choice, Black Empowerment and Lessons From Florida.

 Jason Bedrick: Hello, and welcome back to EdChoice Chats.
 I’m your host, Jason Bedrick, director of policy at Ed Choice, and this is another addition of our Big Ideas series.
 Today I’m excited to be joined by two great guests.
 Ron Matus is the director of policy and public affairs at Step Up for Students in Florida, and Denisha Merriweather is the director of public relations and content marketing for the American Federation for Children, and the founder of Black Minds Matter.
 They are the co-authors of a new report titled, Controlling the Narrative, Parental Choice, Black Empowerment and Lessons From Florida.
 Which is the subject of today’s conversation.
 So Ron and Denisha, welcome to the podcast.

 Denisha Merriweather: Thanks so much for having us.

 Ron Matus: Yeah, thanks for having us, Jason.

 Jason Bedrick: A little background before we dive into the podcast.
 Ron, you’ve worked at Step Up for as long as I’ve been involved in the School Choice Movement.
 Step Up For Students, of course, is the largest scholarship organization in the nation.
 You have the state’s largest tax credit scholarship program.
 Could you tell us a little bit about your organization and what you do?